- About Us

 4. Benefits and flexibility

-You’re unlikely to get a pay rise when you move into the charity sector, but you are likely to find a competitive benefits package and great employee support, because charities want to attract the best talent.
-Charities also offer more virtual roles and flexible working arrangements than the corporate sector.
+You’re less likely to get a pay rise when you move into the charity sector, but you are more likely to find a competitive benefits package and great employee support, because charities want to attract the best talent.
+Benefits within charities often exceed the corporate world when it coes to unpaid and paid leave, funded learning, childcare and caring assistance and more.
+Charities also generally offer more virtual roles and flexible working arrangements than the corporate sector.

 5. Opportunities for development

 Charities tend to be innovative and offer a wide range of opportunities to get creative, involve yourself in interesting projects, and learn new skills.
 If you work for a smaller charity, you’re likely to find yourself wearing lots of hats and gaining valuable experience that will stand you in good stead in your career.